SUNW4VE/ChromaFire/README.md

 Known issues:
 ------------------------------------------------------------------
-- Weapon effects that alter the chromatic nature of your screen (blindness, love, etc.) may throw off the detection and disable ChromaFire for the length of their effect
+- Weapon effects that alter the chromatic nature of your screen (blindness, charm, etc.) may throw off the detection and disable ChromaFire for the length of their effect
 - Surfaces that are a shade of red will cause false positive detections